Missouri Court Records

 How Do You Get a Traffic Ticket Reduced in Missouri?

 Fine reductions or mitigations for traffic tickets issued in Missouri may be sought by visiting the courts listed on the tickets and speaking to the judge directly on/before the ticket is due.
 This applies to persons who want to plead guilty and cannot afford to pay the ticket fines and indigent or impoverished persons.
 Indigent persons may be required to submit certain financial documents or information, including a social security number, in order for the courts to determine a payment plan.
-Convicted individuals are granted new payment dates if unable to pay on the date the cases were disposed.
+Convicted individuals are typically granted new payment dates if they are unable to pay on the date the cases were disposed.
 Other than fines, individuals may avoid or reduce point assessments on their driving records by attending a Driver Improvement Program with the court’s permission.
 It is important to note that not all counties provide this option, and not everyone is eligible for it.
-For instance, persons with commercial driver licenses (CDLs) or permits or who were ticketed for a serious traffic offense are not eligible.
+For instance, persons with commercial driver licenses (CDLs) or permits or who were ticketed for a serious traffic offense may not be eligible.
 More information on this program may be obtained from the applicable court.

 Can you Get a Speeding Ticket Dismissed in Missouri?